-It was in 1995 that Ideal Wood Works was born when Jess got licensed and started the business.
-Their commitment to quality and innovation are two of the primary reasons why business is still going strong.
-They use a state of the art twin table Biesse Rover CNC, which is incredibly accurate and allows for quick turnaround.
+In 1995 our business Ideal Wood Work was established.
+Our commitment to quality and innovation are two of the primary reasons why business is still going strong.
+We use a KOMO Mach Extreme Router which is incredibly accurate and allows for quick turnaround.

 One area where we are unique is that we build both European and face frame cabinets.
 You will find that with a lot of other cabinet shops they will either build a face frame cabinet or a European style (without a face frame), not both.
 We believe a custom cabinet shop should adapt to whatever the customer wants.